-Somerset’s Safeguarding Adults Board launched a campaign called “Thinking it?
+Somerset’s Safeguarding Adults Board runs a campaign called “Thinking it?
 Report it” urging people to make contact if they think someone is being harmed.

 If you are worried that someone is being harmed or neglected in some way, report it.
 Our safeguarding services can look into it and find out what is happening.

 We know from experience that there are vulnerable people in Somerset who will be subjected to abuse, but may lack the ability, knowledge or support to challenge it or do something about it.
-That’s why we need people to speak up for them.
+That is why we need people to speak up for them.

 If you suspect it, think it, hear it or see it, report it to us.

 People who are physically, emotionally or psychologically frail and dependent on others for their care can be neglected and taken advantage of by others in a number of ways.
 This can be physical harm, bullying, discrimination, neglect or financial abuse.
 It can affect vulnerable men and women from all social backgrounds.
 Abuse can happen anywhere.
 In some cases, the abuser is a member of the victim’s own family or someone who is paid to care for them.
 That makes the problem more hidden, and why we need people to come forward where they have a valid suspicion that something might not be right.

 To report a concern about a vulnerable adult, please call 0300 123 2224 or email email@example.com

 Abuse of vulnerable adults is widespread and complex.
 In many cases, the type of abuse suffered by a victim is wide ranging.